mgouzenko/micro-pp/docs/Tutorial1.md

 Now, when you run the compiled blog_app with `./blog_app`, opening up the url localhost:8080/ in your browser will display “Hello World!” in an h1 header.

-This might look seem like a lot of code for something so simple, but let’s go through the code in `main()` line by line in so you can understand exactly what’s going on.
+This might seem like a lot of code for something so simple, but let’s go through the code in `main()` line by line in so you can understand exactly what’s going on.

 ~~~{.cpp}
 micro::app app;